Alemi7523/Alemi7523.github.io/index.md

 This may fail if an opponent uses a move that is not of direct damage.
-If your Mightyena is defeated, you can try with the rest of your party if they gor priority moves or reset to hope better luck the next one.
+If your Mightyena is defeated, you can try with the rest of your party if they got priority moves or reset to hope better luck the next one.
 I think the IA focuses on damage since they can certainly 1HKO Mightyena with their attacks.

 Defeating him gives you, Blue Shard, Red Shard, Green Shard, Black Prism, Exp.
-Candy L, and ***MT17 Protect***, this last one is really useful and the main reason it would be good to get it as soon as possible.
+Candy L, and ***TM17 Protect***, this last one is really useful and the main reason it would be good to get it as soon as possible.
 You can fight once per day in game.
 The rewards will be the same except the TM.